apache/cassandra-java-driver/changelog/README.md

 ### 4.4.0 (in progress)

+This version brings in all functionality that was formerly only in the DataStax Enterprise driver, such as the built-in support for reactive programming.
+Going forward, all new features will be implemented in this single driver.

 - [documentation] JAVA-2446: Revisit continuous paging javadocs
 - [improvement] JAVA-2550: Remove warnings in ContinuousCqlRequestHandler when coordinator is not replica
 - [improvement] JAVA-2569: Make driver compatible with Netty < 4.1.34 again